aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-tasks/estimated-and-milestone-tasks/_index.md

 {{% alert color="primary" %}}

 In Microsoft Project, milestones are used to monitor a project's progress.
 Milestones are crucial points in the project.
 Typically, a milestone's a task with no duration but any task can be marked as a milestone.
-Aspose.Tasks API helps you manage milestones.
+Aspose.Tasks for C++ API helps you manage milestones.

 {{% /alert %}}
 ## **Working with Milestones**